Dental Implants

 Dental Implant Cons

-Although implants have shown to be an extremely effective treatment option, there are several hurdles to pass prior to treatment.
-Many people are simply not good candidates for an implant surgery.
+While dental implants have shown to be an extremely effective treatment option, there are several hurdles to pass prior to being a viable treatment plan.
+Many people are simply not good candidates for a dental implant procedure.
 The following must be satisfied prior to surgery:

 • Healthy surgical candidate